 Unfortunately and regardless of our assistance, there are always environments in which Wi-Fi does not work to satisfaction.
 We have no influence on this, as we already use the maximum antenna radiation permitted in the EU, Canada and the USA.

-In general for reasons of stability (availability, reliability) and possible delays for push messages we generally recommend connecting the devices via network cable.
+In general, for reasons of stability (availability, reliability) and possible delays for push notifications, we generally recommend connecting the devices via network cable.

 This series has no integrated Wi-Fi module and is operated exclusively via network cable.